Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Using a Vertical Baler

-In those instances, it may be necessary to separate the lighter cardboards from the heavier ones since heavier cardboards require the baler to apply more pressure and mechanical energy while lighter cardboards, especially paperboard, require less energy.
+The steps of the baling process change if several types of cardboard are being baled, like paperboard or triple-walled.
+In those instances, it may be necessary to separate lighter cardboards from the heavier ones.
+This is because heavier cardboards require the baler to apply more pressure and mechanical energy, while lighter cardboards, especially paperboard, require less energy.

 The first step in the process of using a vertical baler is to ensure that the baling chamber has a flat surface for loading cardboard.
 Normally, a sheet of cardboard is placed on the bed.
-In the image below, the front of the vertical baler is opened to expose the bed of the baler.
+Once a flat surface has been assured, cardboard can be placed in the baler.

 When the ram stops its motion, the baler should be turned off, and the door opened to the compacted cardboard.

-One end of the wires has loops through which the straight end of the wire can be inserted.
+One end of the wire has loops through which the straight end of the wire can be inserted.
 The connections between the ends are then twisted tightly to secure the bale.
-The application of wires for vertical balers takes a variety of forms.
-In some cases, the wire is inserted prior to loading the cardboard and compressing.
-With the wide array of vertical balers, it can be expected that there are several methods for applying the wire to fasten the bale.

 Using a Horizontal Baler